ScottMGustafson/covid19/README.md

 ![aggregate_png](https://github.com/scottmgustafson/covid19/raw/master/assets/covid19_sim.png)

-I chose parameters to make the curve pretty rather the to match Covid's actual spread.
+I chose parameters to make the curve pretty rather than to match Covid's actual spread.
 While the code does support randomly adding and removing people (i.e. travel), here I kept the population isolated at 400 initial members.
 In this case, we see the disease dies out in about three months with about 5-6% dying out.